scottlx/CNN_project/README.md

 # CNN_project
 ## EC601 project2
-An simple image recognition classfier using CNN, Keras and Tensorflow backend on Google Colab
+A simple image recognition classfier using CNN, Keras and Tensorflow backend on Google Colab
 ## Dataset
 [Flower Recognition (Kaggle)](https://www.kaggle.com/alxmamaev/flowers-recognition) (only use daisy and dandelion)
 Test data are downloaded randomly from Google image